 Since the weight of our bodies are centered on the soles of the feet, the condition of the Fascia becomes crucial, because it acts as a body-stabilizer.
-Its springy properties create a bounce-back effect, much like a shock absorbers would for a car, giving our bodies a smooth ride, aptly insulating our bodies from ground forces as we walk or run.
+Its springy properties create a bounce-back effect, much like a set of shock absorbers would do for a car, giving our bodies a smooth ride and aptly insulating our bodies from ground forces as we walk, or run.

 Once the Fascia’s shock-absorbing properties are compromised, or rendered ineffective due to damage, the body has little protection from the impact of walking or running.
-The body is forced to directly absorb the stress and strain of ground forces.
+The body is forced to directly absorb the stress and strain of those hard, unforgiving ground forces.
 This not only affects the feet, but it also can affect the rest of the body, from the legs on up to the back, and even the neck.

 Plantar Fasciitis Symptoms

 There are a few tell-tale symptoms associated with Plantar Fasciitis